thomaslappenbusch/svelte-5-dashboard/README.md

 A powerful, customizable dashboard template built with modern technologies.
 Perfect for building your next admin panel, analytics dashboard, or SaaS platform.

 Join our growing community on [Discord](https://discord.gg/fB5uJYYD8E) for support, feature discussions, and updates!
+Also visit [Coastal UI](https://coastalui.com) to learn more about the components and such we work on.

 ## Tech Stack